ntropy-network/ntropy-sdk/README.md

 model.fit(train_df, train_labels)
 ```

+Training data can be provided as a dataframe, list of dictionaries or list of `ntropy_sdk.Transactions` as long as the required information is provided.

 ### Prediction and scoring

-The model can then be used to predict the label of unlabeled transactions:
+The model can then be used to predict the label of new transactions:

 ```python